Vice President, Quality and Patient Safety

-Sue Sanford-Ring was named Vice President, Quality, Safety and Innovation, for UW Health on September 16, 2011.
+Sue Sanford-Ring was named Vice President, Quality and Patient Safety, for UW Health on September 16, 2011.
 Along with Sally Kraft, MD, as Medical Director, Sue co-leads an integrated team supporting UW Hospital and Clinics, UW Medical Foundation and the UW School of Medicine and Public Health.

 Sue provides operational and strategic leadership in the development and delivery of overall quality and patient safety initiatives for UW Health.
 She works to assure safe, timely, effective, efficient, equitable and patient-centered care to all UW Health patients.